What is credit card fraud & how do you report it?

 Some issuers, including Capital One, offer $0 liability for unauthorized charges.

-Credit card fraud happens when someone uses your credit card or your credit card information to buy something or access your account without permission.
-The scammer doesn’t need to actually have your card to commit this type of fraud.
+Credit card fraud is a form of identity theft that occurs when someone uses another person’s credit card or credit card information to buy something or access an account without permission.
+The scammer doesn’t need to actually have the physical card to commit this type of fraud.

 Credit card fraud sometimes gets confused with credit card disputes.
-If you don’t agree with how a company has used your card, but you did give them permission to use it, that could be a dispute.
-But it's generally not credit card fraud.
-This applies even if a scammer persuaded you to purchase something with your credit card.
-In other words, if you authorized the purchase, it may not be credit card fraud.
+A dispute may occur when a cardholder doesn’t agree with how a company has used their card—but has still given them permission to use it.
+Generally, this isn’t considered credit card fraud.
+This applies even if a scammer has persuaded someone to purchase something with their credit card.
+In other words, if the cardholder has authorized the purchase—even under false pretenses—it may not be credit card fraud.

 Credit card fraud can take many different forms, and it’s getting more sophisticated all the time.
 Here are some common types: